-- 2. A faculty member who chooses a one-year research or development assignment shall receive one-half compensation from the university during this period and may accept outside employment provided that the total income during the academic year does not exceed the faculty member's contractual salary.
-If the faculty member accepts outside employment for more than one-half of the contractual salary, the reimbursement from the university will be adjusted accordingly.
-If the department is meeting its stipulated faculty-student ratio, one-half of the normal compensation of the faculty member will be available to the department for the employment of additional personnel. - E. Responsibilities - 1.
-Within two months of the termination of a research assignment, the faculty member shall submit to his or her department chair and dean a report on his or her research accomplishments during the assignment.
+- 1. Within two months of the termination of a research assignment, the faculty member shall submit to his or her department chair and dean a report on his or her research accomplishments during the assignment.
 This report, together with the evaluation of the research by the chair and the dean, shall be submitted to the provost and vice president for academic affairs.
-Twelve months after termination of the assignment, a supplemental report, with copies of publications resulting from the assignment and a report of materials accepted for publication, shall be submitted and evaluated through the same channels. - 2.
-Within two months after the termination of a development assignment, the faculty member shall submit to his or her department chair and dean a report on his or her accomplishments during the assignment, together with transcripts of any course work taken during the assignment and the names of persons with whom the faculty member worked during the assignment who are competent to evaluate the faculty member's achievements.
+Twelve months after termination of the assignment, a supplemental report, with copies of publications resulting from the assignment and a report of materials accepted for publication, shall be submitted and evaluated through the same channels. - Within two months after the termination of a development assignment, the faculty member shall submit to his or her department chair and dean a report on his or her accomplishments during the assignment, together with transcripts of any course work taken during the assignment and the names of persons with whom the faculty member worked during the assignment who are competent to evaluate the faculty member's achievements.
 After consultation with these references, the chair and dean will evaluate the success of the development assignment and submit this evaluation to the provost and vice president for academic affairs.
 Twelve months after termination of the development leave, a supplemental report, evaluating the improvement in the instructional program of the department and the college brought about by the development leave, shall be submitted to the provost and vice president for academic affairs. - 3.
 Any faculty member receiving a research or development assignment must agree to return to full-time teaching and research duties at Old Dominion University for a period of not less than one academic year.